Enjoy an ad free experience by logging in. Not a member yet? Register.

 - Mar 2006

 See Normalization, that is the important concept to learn, not whether or not you have a certain number of tables.

 As for splitting tables so you don't have "too many" rows, properly normalized and indexed tables with appropriate server tuning and you can get into the hundreds of millions of rows without taxing your server.

 More succinctly: One table per teacher is a *terrible* design.
-Don't even think about it.An optimist sees the glass as half full.
+Don't even think about it.Be yourself.
+No one else is as qualified.